-The disease is often referred to as the “silent killer” because the signs can be so vague.
+Coronary Artery Disease is often referred to as the “silent killer” because the signs can be so vague.
 You may not ever know you have coronary artery disease until you have a heart attack.
-Make an appointment with a top cardiologist, a best rated heart doctor in NYC, Dr. Ghalchi to get proper diagnosis and treatment.
+Talk to your New York City Cardiologist if you are at greater risk for Coronary Artery Disease (CAD) and their accompanying symptoms.
+Make an appointment with a CAD specialist, a best rated heart doctor in NYC, Dr. Ghalchi to get proper diagnosis and a cardiac treatment.

 Coronary Artery Disease